 Marijuana advertising laws vary by state and often by municipality.
 While Oregon’s laws allow marijuana retailers to display signs, billboards, and more to promote their products, other states have much stricter rules.
 For example, some states require that all marketing materials and advertisements receive preapproval from specific governing bodies before they can be used.
 Other states restrict everything from signage to verbiage in marketing and advertising.
 In Connecticut, medical marijuana dispensaries have to follow 16 pages of advertising and marketing guidelines!

-Yes, there are many marijuana marketing challenges, but these obstacles don’t create a completely unchartered ecosystem for marijuana businesses to navigate.
-The alcohol industry, pharmaceutical industry, and cigarette industries are filled with similar obstacles.
+There are many marijuana marketing challenges, but these obstacles don’t create a completely uncharted environment for marijuana businesses.
+The alcohol, pharmaceutical, and tobacco industries are filled with similar obstacles.

-In other words, the marijuana industry might still be fairly new, but retailers and dispensaries do have other industries that they can look to for guidance in terms of creative marketing.
+In other words, the marijuana industry might still be fairly new, but retailers and dispensaries do have other industries and histories that they can look to for guidance in terms of creative marketing.
 In fact, you can find some ideas to overcome marijuana advertising challenges here.